psychemedia/storytelling-notes/hunting_of_the_snark.md

 They threatened its life with a railway-share;
 ⁠They charmed it with smiles and soap.

-*The whole crew were fearful that the hunt might now end without success, but with the light failingm the Beaver suddenly called out.
-"Look, look, isn't that thing-um-a-bob [the Baker], there, there, over on that crag.
-It looks like he's waving, it looks like he's shouting, it looks like he....has he caught a Snark?
-Has he.. what, wait, where's he gone?*
+*The whole crew were fearful that the hunt might now end without success.
+But with the light failing, the Beaver suddenly called out.
+"Look, look, isn't that thing-um-a-bob [the Baker], there, there, over there on that crag.
+It looks like he's waving, it looks like he's shouting, it looks like he....has he?
+Has he caught a Snark?
+What, wait, where's he gone?*

 *And the next thing they knew, it appeared as if the Baker had plunged off the crag and into a deep, dark chasm.*

 *But then they heard what the Baker had been calling, from so far away, carried on the wind.*

 "It's a Snark!" was the sound that first came to their ears,
-⁠And seemed almost too good to be true.
+[It] seemed almost too good to be true.
 Then followed a torrent of laughter and cheers:
 ⁠Then the ominous words "It's a Boo—"

 Then, silence.
 Some fancied they heard in the air
 ⁠A weary and wandering sigh
-That sounded like "—jum!" but the others declare
+That sounded like "—jum!" but the others [declared]
 ⁠It was only a breeze that went by.

 They hunted till darkness came on, but they found